in-hub/incore-docs/InCore.Mqtt/MqttAbstractSubscription.rst

 unsubscribe()
 +++++++++++++

-This method unsubscribes the configured :ref:`topics <property_MqttAbstractSubscription_topics>` using the parent :ref:`MqttClient <object_MqttClient>` object.
+This method unsubscribes the configured topics using the parent :ref:`MqttClient <object_MqttClient>` object.
 The :ref:`MqttTopic::data <property_DataObject_data>` properties will not be updated any longer if the MQTT broker receives updates from the topic publisher.

 Signals